npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 # Part 4 -- from mutable Beans to unrepresentable illegal states

-Before we start...
+## Before we start

+- Ask audience about experience level with Kotlin and Java.

 - We will live-code the transformation of Java to idiomatic Kotlin.
 But this demonstration is intended to be a starting-point for conversations about the topic.
 So ask questions as we go.
 The discursions *are* the tutorial.

-- Ask audience about experience level with Kotlin and Java.

 - We are expecting you to already know Kotlin.
-However if there are any language features you don't recognise, shout and we'll explain them.
+However, if there are any language features you don't recognise, shout and we'll explain them.

-A quick tour of the Java:
+## Review the Java code

 - show SignupSheet.
 Highlight...
   - Bean-ness: zero arg constructor, getters and setters, mutable state